Prajwal Revanna: Early life and background

-Revanna is the son of H. D. Revanna, former Minister for Public Works Department of Karnataka.
+Prajwal is the son of H. D. Revanna, former Minister for Public Works Department of Karnataka.
 He is a grandson of former Prime Minister of India H. D. Deve Gowda and nephew of former Chief Minister of Karnataka, H. D. Kumaraswamy.

-Revanna graduated in mechanical engineering from Bangalore Institute of Technology in 2014.
+Prajwal graduated in mechanical engineering from Bangalore Institute of Technology in 2014.
 He joined a master's degree programme in Australia but discontinued it to join politics.